Paying for College: Overview | Financial Aid at Top Colleges | Net Price Calculators | Glossary

 All students must reapply for financial aid every year, as changes to household income, assets, or other circumstances can affect financial aid packages.
 Even if you become a Match Scholarship Recipient, you must still renew your financial aid every year.
 Although the full four-year scholarship is guaranteed, the amount of financial aid that comes from different sources may differ each year.
 Having a good understanding of the types of aid listed below is important.

-The first important step in determining your financial aid is figuring out how much you and your household can reasonably pay per year toward your college education.
-This sum is called the Expected Family Contribution or EFC.
-To determine your EFC, you must fill out the Free Application for Federal Student Aid (FAFSA).
+The first important step in determining your financial aid is figuring out how much you and your household can reasonably pay per year toward your college education (often referred to as your Expected Family Contribution or EFC).
+To determine this sum, you must fill out the Free Application for Federal Student Aid (FAFSA).
 The FAFSA examines various factors, including how much your parents earn, how many people live in your home, and your parents’ savings.
-Based on this information, the Department of Education determines your family’s EFC.
-The FAFSA EFC is often used to determine eligibility for state and federal funding.
+Based on this information, the Department of Education determines an index number that determines your eligibility for state and federal funding.

 Many private colleges also require the CSS Profile, which is a financial aid application that is offered by the College Board.
 The Profile asks for detailed financial and household information and costs $25 to file for one school, plus $16 to send to each individual school you select.
 Fee waivers are available for students from low-income households.
-Schools that require the Profile will also determine your family’s EFC according to the information.
-Please note that colleges evaluate all of your financial information to calculate their own EFC, which could differ from what the FAFSA calculates.
+Schools that require the Profile will also determine your family’s financial aid eligibility according to the information.
+Please note that colleges evaluate all of your financial information to calculate their own determination of your family's expected contribution, which could differ from what the FAFSA calculates.

-Based on your EFC, your college will determine your eligibility for financial aid.
-The amount of financial aid for which you are eligible is the difference between how much your family can pay (the EFC) and how much the school costs to attend.
+Based on these calculations, your college will determine your eligibility for financial aid.
+The amount of financial aid for which you are eligible is the difference between how much your family can pay and how much the school costs to attend.
 This amount is your “financial need.”

 Financial aid from the federal government can be determined by the information provided through your FAFSA.
 The government has several financial aid programs:

 Grants are awards that do not need to be paid back, making them the best type of financial aid.
 There are several types of federal grants.
-The most common grant for low-income students are Pell Grants, which range from $1 to over $5,500 depending on your EFC.
+The most common grant for low-income students are Pell Grants, which range from $1 to over $6,495 depending on your financial eligibility.

 Students can borrow money from the federal government to pay for college.
 Student Loans must be paid back over time with interest, typically starting after graduation.
 The government generally offers the best student loans with the most favorable borrowing conditions, including the Direct Subsidized Loan, a loan that does not accrue interest while you are a student.
 You can find more information about Federal Student Loans here.